burhanelgun/MissedCallCenter/README.md

 ## How to Run Project
 1. Install Docker Desktop and switch to Windows container
 2. Clone this repository in to your local machine
-3. Open a command prompt in the root directory of the local repository
+3. Open a command prompt in the root directory of the local project repository
 4. Checkout to ```master``` branch if it is not
 5. Run command  ```./mvnw install dockerfile:build```
 6. Run command  ```docker run -p 8085:8081 -t missedcallcenter/missedcallcenter```